PajoHack/Booking-System-PP4/README.md

 - `flake8 adminapp/forms.py` was run to check the forms.py file in the adminapp app.

 ![Screenshot of flake8 adminapp forms check](documentation/flake8-adminapp-forms.png)

+### Browser Testing

+The site has been tested and confirmed to work well in the following modern browsers:

+- **Google Chrome**: The site was extensively tested in Google Chrome, as it is the primary browser used during development.
+All pages render as expected, and all functionality works correctly.

+- **Mozilla Firefox**: The site was tested in Firefox and all pages render correctly.
+All functionality, including form submissions and navigation, works as expected.

+- **Safari**: The site was tested on Safari on MacOS and iOS.
+All elements render correctly and functionality is consistent with other browsers.

+- **Microsoft Edge**: The site was tested on the latest version of Edge.
+The site renders correctly and all functionality works as expected.

+- **Opera**: The site was tested in Opera, and all pages and functionality work correctly.

+Please note that the site may not display correctly in Internet Explorer, as it is no longer being updated by Microsoft and does not support modern web standards.

 ## Debugging